 ElectionBuddy can send postal notices to voters without electronic contact information.
 The postal notice is in the form of a postcard and contains all the same information that an electronic notice would contain: vote details, voting instructions, and an access link.

 This postcard can also contain an optional QR code, which voters can scan to be taken directly to the ballot.
 Alternatively, typing the access link into a web browser's URL bar will take voters to a screen that will prompt them to enter their access key.
 You will have to provide the voters' mailing addresses in your voter list.

-Postal notices are a feature available to elections at a minimum $299.00 cost.
-There is also an additional cost for postage - please contact us with the number of voters in your voter list and we can quote you a price!
+Postal notices are a feature available to elections in the professional pricing tier.
+Please see our pricing page for more information on the pricing of features.
+There is also an additional cost for postage - please contact us with the number of voters on your voter list and we can quote you a price!

 Setting Up Postal Notices

-In stage 3 of your election setup, the "Notice" stage, select "Postal notices" from the list of available notice types, as well as any other notice types you may need:
+In stage 3 of your vote setup, the "Notice" stage, select "Postal notices" from the list of available notice types, as well as any other notice types you may need:

 There are several optional items that appear after you select "Postal notices".
 They do the following things:

 Include a QR code: the postal notices will include a QR code that can be scanned by a smartphone (i.e. iPhone, Android, etc.).
 Scanning the QR code will authenticate the voter and take them to their ballot in one quick step.
 Unsure of what a QR code is?
 Check out Wikipedia!

 Delay delivery: you can delay the postal ballot delivery for up to a certain number of days.
 This delay determines how many days ElectionBuddy waits before sending the voter notice information to our printing company, and is useful if running a multi-channel vote (i.e. you're notifying voters to vote in a combination of methods).